 In addition, after the end of each calendar year, the applicable Trustee will furnish to each Certificateholder of each Trust at any time during the preceding calendar year a report containing the sum of the amounts determined pursuant to clauses (a), (b) and (c) above with respect to the Trust for such calendar year or, in the event such person was a Certificateholder during only a portion of such calendar year, for the applicable portion of such calendar year, and such other items as are readily available to such Trustee and which a Certificateholder shall reasonably request as necessary for the purpose of such Certificateholder's preparation of its U.S. federal income tax returns.
 (Trust Supplements, Section 4.02(b)) Such report and such other items shall be prepared on the basis of information supplied to the applicable Trustee by the Certificateholders.
-So long as the Class G Certificates are registered in the name of DTC or its nominee, such report shall be delivered by the Class G Trustee to DTC Participants to be available for forwarding by such DTC Participants to Class G Certificates, the applicable Trustee will prepare and deliver the information described above to each Certificateholder of record of each Trust as the name and period of ownership of such Certificateholder appears on the records of the registrar of the Certificates.
+So long as the Class G Certificates are registered in the name of DTC or its nominee, such report shall be delivered by the Class G Trustee to DTC Participants to be available for forwarding by such DTC Participants to Class G Certificate Owners in the manner described above.
+(Trust Supplements, Section 4.02(b)) In the case of Certificates that are issued in the form of definitive certificates, the applicable Trustee will prepare and deliver the information described above to each Certificateholder of record of each Trust as the name and period of ownership of such Certificateholder appears on the records of the registrar of the Certificates.